 Cory Winter Weather Policy

 - Arrival: Arrival time remains at 8:30 am.
-When it is 20 degrees or lower, students can enter the building and go straight to class as they would any day.
-We will not let anyone inside the building until 8:30, so please do not send your child early.
+When it is 20 degrees or lower, students can enter the building and go straight to class.

 Weather Delay Schedule: There is a weather delay schedule for schools that start at 8:30 a.m. or later.
 The delay schedule will provide buses an additional 60 minutes to access identified schools, and these schools will start one hour later than their typical start time during a weather delay.
 All other schools that start before 8:30 a.m. will not be affected.
 School leaders, instructional superintendents and parents of transportation-eligible students will be notified of the delayed start using Bus Bulletin.
 We will also post updates on our FB page as well as send an alert out on our Cory APP.
 Click Weather-Delay-Flier for more information explaining the above process.
 Specific information on a DELAYED START and what it means for our school is below:

 Bus students will be picked up an hour later than their normal time.
 Cory Staff will be at the school at the normal time of 8:30 to accept students at the front of the building, however, attendance will not be taken until 9:45 AM (so feel free to sleep in a bit and take your time!).
 IOWA STREET DROP-OFF WILL NOT BE OPEN UNTIL 9:30, so if you are planning on taking your child to school before 9:30, kindly walk them in to either the student entrance or the front of the building.